asx8678/exc-gate-stabilize/README.md

 #### Supported Providers

-Code Puppy integrates with https://models.dev giving you access to 65 providers and >1000 different model offerings.
+Integrates with https://models.dev giving you access to 65 providers and >1000 different model offerings.

 There are **39+ additional providers** that already have OpenAI-compatible APIs configured in models.dev!